ecmwf/fdb/docs/content/technical/config.rst

 Config files define a number of parameters for the FDB.
 There are several different types, which can be described by a FDB config file, such as local, remote, distribute, and select.
+For an architectural overview, see :ref:`architecture_frontend`.

 Local
 ******